Best HR Tech SaaS Platforms (2026)

 HR Tech by Category

-Beyond the Editor's Picks, here are the strongest platforms in each HR Tech category — including where each platform fits within the broader competitive set.
+Beyond the top 10 ranked platforms, here are the strongest options in each HR Tech category — including where each platform fits within the broader competitive set.

 HRIS & Core HR